 A. W. Franzmann and Distinguished Colleagues Award

-Applicants are required to submit: (1) an official (signed and sealed) academic transcript of their complete academic record; (2) an up-to-date curriculum vitae; (3) a detailed description of the research to be undertaken (min.
+Applicants are required to submit: (1) an official academic transcript of their complete academic record; (2) an up-to-date curriculum vitae; (3) a detailed description of the research to be undertaken (min.
 4 pages, max.
-10 pages) as would be prepared for a thesis advisory committee; and, (4) a short supportive letter from the student's graduate supervisor.
-Applications must be received2 by March 15 of the year in which the award is to be used.
+10 pages) as would be prepared for a thesis advisory committee; and (4) a short supportive letter from the student's graduate supervisor.
+Applications2 must be received3 by March 15 of the year in which the award is to be used.
 A committee of 3 past recipients of the Distinguished Moose Biologist Award will review applications and rank each submission.
 The recipient will be determined by consensus of the committee and their decision will be binding.
-The recipient of the award will be notified several weeks after March 15 and officially recognized at the Annual North American Moose Conference and Workshop3.
+The recipient of the award will be notified several weeks after March 15 and officially recognized at the Annual North American Moose Conference and Workshop4.

 Recipients must acknowledge receipt of the award in any subsequent publications of their work and are strongly encouraged to publish at least some portion of their research in the journal Alces prior to or following completion of their graduate program.

 Donations to support the “Albert W. Franzmann and Distinguished Colleagues Memorial Award” should be made payable to Lakehead University Alces Account # 50-1606-2051 and be sent to Dr. Art Rodgers3.
 Alces is not a registered charitable organization or incorporated as a not-for-profit corporation and cannot issue receipts for income tax purposes.

 1 First-time applicants in the early phases of their research will be given preference.
 Applicants must be in the first 12 months of an M.S. program or in the first 24 months of a Ph.D. program.
 Previous unsuccessful applicants may reapply.